 Before a rider can join the banked fun, he must look over his shoulder to make sure there are no speedy riders bearing down on him.
 A simple look over the right shoulder can indicate whether the path to the upper portion of the banking is safe.
 As a matter of fact, when Jim took us to the track all those years ago, the second rule he repeated was to look over the shoulder to make sure we weren’t moving up or coming down on anyone.
 The Try the Track coaches cover this too.

 When a rider is ready to move down into the speedy area of the track there are rules there, too.
 It starts with – naturally – a check over the shoulder to make sure no one is ripping through and an immediate duck down to the bottom of the banking, onto what is called the datum line.
-It is the black line around the bottome of the track.
+It is the black line around the bottom of the track.
 This is where the track's official measurement is recorded.
-Here altitude is traded for speed and the bike displays its purpose.
-With pedals cranking and the exhilaration of whipping through the corners, the track bike can feel like a missile compared to road bikes.
+Here speed is swapped for altitude and the bike displays its purpose.
+With pedals cranking and the exhilaration of whipping through the corners, a track bike can feel like a missile compared to road bikes.

 We went over all these items on Try the Track and culminated with several races to get the feeling of traffic on the velodrome.
-This was my favorite part of the Try the Track experience.
+This was my favorite part of the Try the Track.
 Employees from a bike shop are capable of racing; it felt great to work with guys to pull other riders back.
-With the consideration that track bikes are most cooperative in the hooks – or in the drops – it added to the feeling that we were cooking around the track.
+With the consideration that track bikes are most cooperative in the hooks, or in the drops, it added to the feeling that we were cooking around the track.